How to Become a Flight Medic: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 How Can My EMT Experience Help Me Become a Flight Paramedic?

-EMT and paramedic experience is a required foundation for becoming a flight medic.
-Not only is it crucial training for the transportation and emergency situations you’ll encounter in the field, but solid EMT and paramedic experience can also help you stand out as an applicant in a highly competitive field.
+EMT and paramedic experience is a required foundation for becoming a flight medic for obvious reasons.
+Not only is it crucial training for the transportation and emergency situations you’ll typically encounter in the field, but solid EMT and paramedic experience will also help you stand out as an applicant in a highly competitive field.

 Other benefits include: